Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: Problem Setting

 \section{Problem Setting}

 In this section, we formulate our problem setting.
 We define potential outcomes and observations separately by following the Neyman–Rubin causal model \citep{Neyman1923surapplications,Rubin1974estimatingcausal}.
-Then, we discuss estimating the ATE from the observations.
+Then, we define the evaluation covariate density and the two sampling scenarios. .